Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 3. Information (18%)

 ### Operators
-* ONET-SOC code and title:
+* **ONET-SOC code and title:** 11-1021.00 - General and Operations Managers
-* 5 most important tasks they carry out (provide the importance score, in Details):
+* **5 most important tasks they carry out (provide the importance score, in Details):**
+1. (77%) Review financial statements, sales or activity reports, or other performance data to measure productivity or goal achievement or to identify areas needing cost reduction or program improvement.
+2. (76%) Direct and coordinate activities of businesses or departments concerned with the production, pricing, sales, or distribution of products.
+3.(75%) Direct administrative activities directly related to making products or providing services.
+4.(73%) Prepare staff work schedules and assign specific duties.
 * Is this job routine?
 Your judgment (0-10):
 * Is this job cognitive?
 Your judgment (0-10):
 * 5 most important skills they require to possess (provide the importance score, in Details):